 Situated at an elevation of 3000ft, Samsing is a nice cool shady place, ideal for nature lovers.
 The journey to Samsing is a memorable one, as you slowly ride uphill through the most picturesque Dooars tea garden on the rolling hill slopes.

 At a distance of 82 km from Siliguri, it takes about 3 hours to reach Samsing from Siliguri through the most picturesque landscape.
 As you enter Dooars through the National Highway 31, you will cross Malbazar to reach Chalsa.
-From Chalsa take a left turn and drive on for 15 kms via Meteli to reach Samsing.
-The last few kilometres drive is a feast for the eyes as you pass through some of the most picturesque tea gardens of Dooars including the Chalsa Tea Garden, Zurantee Tea Garden and Samsing Tea Garden.
+From Chalsa take a left turn and drive on for 15 km via Meteli to reach Samsing.
+The last few kilometers drive is a feast for the eyes as you pass through some of the most picturesque tea gardens of Dooars including the Chalsa Tea Garden, Zurantee Tea Garden, and Samsing Tea Garden.
 The road is relatively narrow but there are few vehicles traveling through this route as the road ends at Samsing.

 Suntalekhola is where many tourists stay overnight.
 The place is about four kilometers further up the road from Samsing.
 The road ends here close to a small stream named Suntale Khola (`Suntaley` = Orange and `Khola` = Stream).
 There are WBFDC cottages and a bicameral bungalow.
 You have to walk over a small hanging bridge to reach the WBFDC forest resort here.

 Next to Suntalekhola is the small picturesque village of Faribasti.
 The village has about 50 households and is very well maintained.
 Flower gardens are common in almost all households.
 Some of the households have started homestay for tourists with active support from naturebeyond.
 You can walk through the village and its paddy land.